friflo/Friflo.Json.Fliox/Engine/README.md

 Any type can be used as indexed component type.
 E.g. int, long, float, Guid, DateTime, enum, ... .
 A search for a specific value executes in O(1).

-Indexed components provide the same functionality as normal components implementing `IComponent`.
+Indexed components provide the same functionality and behavior as normal components implementing `IComponent`.
-They have the same behavior as normal components regarding structural changes.
 Indexing is implement using an [inverted index ⋅ Wikipedia](https://en.wikipedia.org/wiki/Inverted_index).
 Adding, removing or updating an indexed component updates the index.
-These operations are executed also in O(1) but significant slower than the non indexed counterparts ~10x.
+These operations are executed in O(1) but significant slower than the non indexed counterparts ~10x.

 Indexed components can also be used for **range queries** in case the indexed component type implements `IComparable<>`.